fsprojects/fsharp-ai-tools/README.md

 The repo contains:

-1. TensorFlow API for the F# Programming Language
+1. TensorFlow.FSharp: An F# API for TensorFlow

-2. The FM DSL for writing numeric models in F#.
-Models can be passed to optimization and training algorithms utilising automatic differentiation without any change to modelling code.
+2. FM: An F# DSL for writing numeric models.
+Models written in FM can be passed to optimization and training algorithms utilising automatic differentiation without any change to modelling code, and can be executed on GPUs and TPUs using TensorFlow.

-3. Tooling for interactive tensor shape-checking, inference, tooltips and other nice things.
+3. Experimental tooling for interactive tensor shape-checking, inference, tooltips and other nice things.

 This is a POC that it is possible to build real, full-speed TF graphs using a thin DSL whose intended semantics are clear and relatively independent